 Remember, it is only temporary so do not keep on working…it will only last for a few minutes.
 Stop, save whatever you have open, and shut the computer down.
 Sometimes the power only goes out for a few minutes and pops right back on.
 You have to make a judgment call at that point depending on how bad the storm is.

 If you think that it may go out again, shut your computer down and wait for it to pass.
 Continuous off and on surges to your computer is very damaging.
 In the case of a television or other equipment it will give you enough time to turn it off.

-IMPORTANT!
 Surge protectors are designed to sacrifice themselves to save the equipment that it is protecting.
 So if you come in to your office one morning after a night of lightning and the computer that was plugged into a surge protector will not power on, count your blessings.
 Your surge protector did its job, it protected your equipment.
 Replace it and be happy about it.
-Most manufactures have a lifetime warranty on them so if you take the time to fill out their paper work, you could mail the old one to them for a full replacement at not charge!
+Most manufactures have a lifetime warranty.
+So if you take the time to fill out their paper work, you could mail the old one to them for a full replacement at not charge!
 This is in addition to replacing your damaged equipment if that is the case.

 Also note that on the battery backup up, not all of the plugs are backup up with the battery.
 If you have six plugs probably only two or three will provide an uninterruptible power source, the other three only act as a surge protector ONLY.

 Stick with the name brands when it comes to battery backups.
 APC by far is the most popular and probably the best choice hands down.
 Tripplite is also a good brand.
 Don’t cut yourself short on protection.
 Spend $40-$80 on a good quality battery backup and you will be glad you did.